gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Fakes

-For development purposes, have a look at the available [fake implementations](../reference/default.md#fakes).
+Take a look at the [fake implementations](../reference/default.md#fakes).
+These implementations are designed to facilitate the set up of a module isolated environment.

+## Guides

+Explore the [guides](../guides/default.md) to learn about Squide advanced features.